Nearshoring vs Offshoring Models Comparison for 3 Regions: Trends, Stats, Costs, Leading Countries and Companies

 - Mobile and Game Development – $24,000

-However, according to Information Technology Vietnam Labor Supply Market Report 2019, developers do not receive their expected salary rates; in average, the difference varies from $300 to $1000.
-Despite the fact that Vietnam offers even fewer labor costs for their Easters competitors, Asian companies incline to nearshoring software development teams in Vietnam due to quality services, close proximity, and minimal discrepancy in terms of culture and mentality.
+However, according to Information Technology Vietnam Labor Supply Market Report 2019, developers do not receive their expected salary rates; on average, the difference varies from $300 to $1000.
+Despite the fact that Vietnam offers even fewer labor costs for its Eastern competitors, Asian companies are inclined to nearshoring software development teams in Vietnam due to quality services, close proximity, and minimal discrepancy in terms of culture and mentality.

 A huge developing country, India is considered as the top Asian country with a demanding and competitive IT environment.
 According to the Indian IT & ITES industry report, in 2019 IT market added $177 billion to the total country’s revenues and showed a 6.1% growth.
 With such data, experts predict a $350 billion boost by 2025.